enc/sql_parser/README.md

 #SQL Parser

 SQL is not SQL!
-Nearly everybody has it's own little dialect.
+Nearly vendor has it's own little dialect.
 I had a lot of problems migrating from MS Access to SQL Server.

 This tool reads a SQL-File parses it and writes a file in a specified